Centre for the Study of Developing Societies: History

-The Centre for the Study of Developing Societies was founded in 1963 by Rajni Kothari. and is largely funded by the Indian Council of Social Science Research (ICSSR).
+The Centre for the Study of Developing Societies was founded in 1963 by Rajni Kothari.
+This was done using a grant of Rs 70,00 given to Kothari by Prof. Richard L. Park of the Asia Foundation, a CIA-backed cultural organization during the Cold War.
+It is largely funded by the Indian Council of Social Science Research (ICSSR).
 Kothari left his position as assistant director of the National Institute of Community Development in 1963 to establish the CSDS.
 It was housed initially in a building owned by the Indian Adult Education Association at Indraprastha Estate in Delhi.
 In 1966–1967 CSDS moved to its present location.

 From December 2017 until March 2018, anthropologist and political scientist Mahmood Mamdani served as Rajni Kothari Chair Professor at the CSDS.
 After his term ended, on 4 April 2018 he delivered the annual Rajni Kothari Chair lecture, titled "Thinking of Justice through Africa's Experience in the 20th Century".

 In August 2025, the ICSSR issued a show-cause notice to the CSDS, citing multiple administrative and financial irregularities and violations of grant-in-aid rules.
 The notice alleged that CSDS had released misleading election data related to the 2024 Maharashtra Legislative Assembly election and gave a biased interpretation of the ongoing Special Intensive Revision (SIR) in Bihar, allegedly aimed at "maligning the reputation and image" of the Election Commission of India (ECI).
 According to subsequent media reports, the ICSSR and other reviewing bodies flagged several additional concerns regarding the institute's functioning, including lack of auditing, data manipulation, and funding lapses.